daisy/math-a11y/docs/ms-math/ms_word_equation_editor_walkthrough_script.md

 - Copy and paste the expression to a new line in the document.

 ### Edit the expression to solve for the variable.

-> Rearrange and solve the equation step-by-step, copying to new lines
-> and editing as necessary to show detailed work.
-For example:
+Rearrange and solve the equation step-by-step, copying to new lines and editing as necessary to show detailed work.
+For example solutions of the homework problems see the [homework_solutions web page](homework_solutions.html).

-- Solve for x:

-  - $2x + 3 = 11$

-  - Subtract 3 from both sides: $2x = 8$

-  - Divide both sides by two: $x = 4$